No products in the cart.

 Hand function often takes longer to recover than arm or leg movement.
 As a result, many stroke survivors neglect hand therapy and instead find compensation strategies to use their non-affected hand for everyday tasks, like cooking one-handed.

 To improve hand function after stroke, patients must keep the hand active.
-Focus on using the affected hand during daily tasks even if the stronger hand assists with the movement.
-Most importantly, be sure to complete daily hand therapy exercises to help rewire the brain to improve chances for hand function.
+Focus on using the affected hand during daily tasks, even if the stronger hand assists with the movement.
+Most importantly, be sure to complete daily hand therapy exercises to help rewire the brain to improve the likelihood of regaining hand function.

 13. Get More than 6 Hours of Sleep

 Sleep plays a crucial role during stroke recovery, especially when it comes to physical therapy.
-Why?
-Because REM sleep has been shown to help people learn and remember how to perform physical tasks.
+This is because REM sleep has been shown to help people learn and remember how to perform physical tasks.

 During REM sleep, the brain has an opportunity to replenish the neurotransmitters that organize neural networks for remembering, learning, and performance.
-Therefore, it’s important for stroke survivors to get ample rest.
+Therefore, it’s important for stroke survivors to get ample rest and to practice good sleep habits.
+This can help combat the excessive sleepiness after stroke that many survivors experience.

 REM sleep (rapid eye movement sleep) usually occurs towards the end of the night, so it’s important to allow yourself to sleep longer than 6 hours each night.
-If you sleep more than 30 minutes at a time during the day, you will interrupt your night time deep sleep.
+If you sleep more than 30 minutes at a time during the day, this might interrupt your nighttime deep sleep.
 When your mind and body are at rest, healing can occur.

-If you can, work with your therapist to create your at-home therapy regimen.
-Your therapist understands your unique conditions and can help create motivating, meaningful goals with you.
-Best of luck on the road to recovery.
+If you can, work with your therapist to create your home physical therapy regimen that is specific to your stroke and your own personal needs.
+Your therapist understands your unique condition and can help create motivating, meaningful goals with you.

 Discover Award-Winning Neurorehab Tools